toscanosaul/BGO/README.md

 includes four different algorithms: SBO, KG, EI and PI.

 **SBO** is a new algorithm proposed by [Toscano-Palmerin and Frazier][tf].
-It's used for simulation optimization problems.
-Specifically, it's used for the global optimization of the expectation of continuos functions (respect to some metric), which depend on big random vectors.
-We suppose that a small number of random variables have a much stronger effect on the variability.
-In general, the functions are time-consuming to evaluate, and the derivatives are unavailable.
+It's used for simulation optimization problems, and for global Bayesian optimization.
+In general, the objective functions are time-consuming to evaluate, and the derivatives are unavailable.

 [tf]: http://arxiv.org/pdf/1602.02338.pdf